RichardSima2021/CS122B-Fabflix/README.md

 XML Parsing and insertion optimizations:

-Writing to memory: While parsing the data from the XML file, write all the raw data into memory for quicker access later instead of needing to re fetch from the database.\
+Writing to memory: While parsing the data from the XML file, write all the raw data into memory for quicker access later instead of needing to re fetch from the database.
+Cut time down from 15 min to 5 mins.\
-Execution of queries in batches: Minimize the amount of connections to the server that need to be made and broken by grouping stored procedures into batches and then executing batches of insert/select all at once\
+Execution of queries in batches: Minimize the amount of connections to the server that need to be made and broken by grouping stored procedures into batches and then executing batches of insert/select all at once.
+Cut time down from 5 mins to 1:35.\
+All times noted are running time on local machine.
+AWS time is approx. double.

 XML Genre Matching was done with the following:\
 codesToGenres.put("Susp", "Thriller");\